dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture901.md

 But, of course, no architect worth his or her salt would allow such a construction to exist in the system.
 Putting the word「acme」into the code itself creates an opportunity for all kinds of horrible and mysterious errors, not to mention security breaches.

 For example, what if Acme became even more successful and bought the Purple Taxi company.
-What if the merged company maintained the separate brands and the separate websites, but unified all of the original companies’ systems?
+What if the merged company maintained the separate brands and the separate websites, but unified all of the original companies' systems?
 Would we have to add another if statement for「purple」?

 Our architect would have to insulate the system from bugs like this by creating some kind of dispatch command creation module that was driven by a configuration database keyed by the dispatch URI.
 The configuration data might look something like this: